 The most successful FaceLifts are those that create a look of youthfulness and rest.
 You will still look like you, but a happier, younger, well rested you.

 A full FaceLift procedure is quite complex and initial swelling can last up to 3 months.
 You also have to allow the full healing process to be completed, and then your muscles and tissue will naturally settle into their new positions.
 To see the completed result of your FaceLift, it takes about 6 months.

-How do I sleep after a FaceLift?
+How do I sleep after Surgery?

 You should sleep with your head elevated above your heart after your FaceLift procedure.
 This prevents venous congestion at the surgical site and also prevents swelling from too much blood flow to the head.

 Can I get my hair colored after my Surgery?

 Generally, you can resume coloring your hair 4 to 6 weeks after the procedure.
 This is assuming that all of your incisions are healing properly and you have no openings or complications.

 How long do I have to wait to fly after my Surgery?

 We recommend you wait at least 2 weeks after this procedure, assuming it was not extensively complex.
 Flying prior to the 2-week mark you risk blood clotting and being affected by the change in air pressure.
 After 2 weeks, however, flying is generally safe.